annakirkpatrick/git-resources/git_tutorial.md

 In the patch output, lines beginning with a `-` were removed in this commit, and lines beginning with `+`were added in this commit.
 Lines which instead begin with a space are included for context.

-The `--stat` option present the level of detail intermediate between the plain `git log` and the much more detailed `git log --patch`.
+The `--stat` option presents a level of detail intermediate between the plain `git log` and the much more detailed `git log --patch`.
 It presents information about which files were modified and how many lines were inserted and deleted from each file.

 ```